kanewi11/telegram-reaction-bot/README.md

 }
 ```

-After `$ python reactionbot.py`, in the console go through the account authorization steps and that's it, the session file will be created, you don't need to do this for the next times.
+After `python reactionbot.py`, in the console go through the account authorization steps and that's it, the session file will be created, you don't need to do this for the next times.

 ## Where do I get `api_id` and `api_hash`?
 [🔗 Click me.](https://my.telegram.org/auth)